 Corporate Governance: our definition

-Corporate governance deals with the way a company is managed and controlled.
-Corporate governance is an integrated set of processes, procedures, competencies, behaviors aimed at balancing the diverse interests and goals of the many stakeholders.
-Corporate governance includes the composition and functioning of the board, the relationship between the board and management, internal and external control systems, the ownership structure, the rights of the shareholders and the market for corporate control.
-A good governance structure creates value through a balanced set of responsibilities and accountabilities and by creating a focus on defining, assessing and monitoring overall enterprise risks.
-A good governance structure also promotes a virtuous circle of transparency and disclosure.
+Corporate governance is about the way a company is managed and controlled.
+Corporate governance comprises an integrated set of processes, procedures, competencies and behaviours that aim to balance the diverse interests and goals of the various stakeholders.
+Corporate governance looks at how the board is made up and how it operates, the relationship between board and management, internal and external control systems, the ownership structure, shareholder rights and the market for corporate control.
+A good governance system creates value by balancing responsibility and accountability, and focusing on defining, assessing and monitoring overall enterprise risk.
+Good governance also creates a virtuous circle of transparency and disclosure.

 "One size does not fit all"

-"One size does not fit all" "One size does not fit all" Corporate governance models are based on a set of continuously evolving laws and principles.
-These models also depend on national and international uses and best practices.
-There is no single model of corporate governance that works for every company; instead, each model must be designed to fit the strategy, size, sector, ownership structure and history of the specific corporation to which it applies.
-Aliberti Governance Advisors operates through a highly customized approach, where the project, its analysis and activities are tailored to each client needs.
+Corporate governance models are based on a set of constantly changing laws and principles.
+They also depend on national and international customs and best practice.
+There is no single model of corporate governance that works for every company.
+Instead, each model has to be designed to fit the strategy, sector, size, ownership structure and history of the specific corporation in which it will be implemented.
+Aliberti Governance Advisors operates a highly customized approach in which the project, analysis and various steps are tailored to each client’s needs.